 Imagine what could go wrong with your home purchase!
-Houses are made up of hundreds of different parts and materials from a nail to a roof tile and more!
+Houses are made up of hundreds of different parts and materials from a nail to a roof tile and much, much more!

 New or used, the home purchase will most likely be one of the biggest investments you’ll ever make!
 Therefore, with this type of investment, it only makes sense to have a professional home inspection done beforehand.